cedricbatailler/JSmediation/README.md

 ### References

+Yzerbyt, V., Muller, D., Batailler, C., & Judd, C. M. (2018).
+New recommendations for testing indirect effects in mediational models: The need to report and test component paths. *Journal of Personality and Social Psychology*, *115*(6), 929–943. doi: 10.1037/pspa0000132

 Ho, A. K., Kteily, N. S., & Chen, J. M. (2017).
 “You’re one of us”:
 Black Americans’ use of hypodescent and its association with egalitarianism. *Journal of Personality and Social Psychology*,